Sage Pay Overview

 Sage Pay Services

-Sage Pay can provide you with everything you need to run both a bricks and mortar store and an online version, a mixture of both and everything in between.
+Sage Pay can provide you with everything you need to run both a brick and mortar store and an online version, a mixture of both and everything in between.

 Everything you need is provided here including a “virtual terminal” which will allow you to process “person not present” transactions.